- To begin, log in or create an account with USA Cycling. Then click here.

 - Officials are assigned according to Policy IV: Officials Assignment Guidelines.

-- National Championships and international races are Category A races.
+- National Championships and international races are designated by USA Cycling and the UCI.

-- Non-championship final trials for Olympic, Pan American, and World Championship teams are at least Category C races.
+- Non-championship final trials for Olympic, Pan American, and World Championship teams are designated by USA Cycling.

-- State Championships and Regional Championships are at least Category D races.
+- State Championships and Regional Championships are secured by contacting USA Cycling or your Local Association.